Jacqueline de Rohan, Marquise de Rothelin

 Jacqueline de Rohan, Marquise de Rothelin (c.
 1520–1587) was a French court official and aristocrat.
 She was the daughter of Charles de Rohan and Jeanne de Saint-Severin, and regent of the Neufchâtel and of Valangin during the minority of her son Leonor, Duke de Longueville, Duke d' Estouteville.

 Biography

-Jacqueline was the daughter of Charles de Rohan and Jeanne de Saint-Severin, and regent of the Neufchâtel and of Valangin during the minority of her son Leonor, Duke de Longueville, Duke d' Estouteville.
+Jacqueline was the daughter of Charles de Rohan and Jeanne de Saint-Severin.
 She served as lady-in-waiting to both Eleanor of Austria (fille d'honneur 1531-1536 and Dame d'honneur 1538-1543) and Catherine de Medici.

-Her husband, Francois of Orleans-Longueville, Marquis de Rothelin, died on 25 October 1548, and in watching her son Leonor's interests in Neuchâtel she was brought into contact with the reformers in Switzerland.
+Jacqueline's husband, Francois of Orleans-Longueville, Marquis de Rothelin, died on 25 October 1548, and in watching her son Leonor's interests in Neuchâtel she was brought into contact with the reformers in Switzerland.
 She then embraced Protestantism and turned her château at Blandy, in Brie, into a refuge for Huguenots.
 In 1567 she underwent a term of imprisonment at the Louvre for harbouring Protestants.